rajannpatel/Pi-Hole-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-Wireguard-VPN-Configs/README.md

        gcloud compute addresses create pihole-external-ip --region=$REGION

-7. List all the addresses you’ve created:

-       gcloud compute addresses list

-8. Use curl to download the cloud-init YAML.
+7. Use curl to download the cloud-init YAML.

        sudo apt install -y curl
        curl -s https://raw.githubusercontent.com/rajannpatel/Pi-Hole-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-Wireguard-VPN-Configs/master/cloud-init.yaml -o cloud-init.yaml

-9. Open the file in an editor to change configurations specified between lines 4 and 36.
+8. Open the file in an editor to change configurations specified between lines 4 and 36.
 The default values that have been provided will work, but changing the value for **WEBPASSWORD** from `pAs5word` to another alphanumeric string is recommended.
 Setting **TOKEN** with an [Ubuntu Pro token](https://ubuntu.com/pro/dashboard) is strongly recommended, so [Livepatch](https://ubuntu.com/security/livepatch) can be enabled.

     ```markdown
     # SET OUR VARIABLES